nkietwee/Introduction-Python/W8-HoursAndScores/doc/predict.md

 - Adds a residual column = actual score − predicted score.
 - Again, Scores must exist in df.
 - Displays the full DataFrame with original data, predictions, and residuals.

-## In Simple
-- Take the difference between predicted and actual values
-- Square each difference
-- Find the average of all squared errors